harindup/4iar-proto/PROTOCOL.md

 Sent by a client to inform the server of its readiness to be assigned a game.
 The client should be prepared to receive any game the server sends back after the acknowledgement of this command.
 Client MUST implicitly transition from the `UNREADY` state to the `READY` state.

+#### `UNREADY`
+- UNIDIRECTIONAL, Client->Server
+- ACKED

+Sent by a client to inform the server of its reluctance to be assigned a game.
+The server MUST NOT send any games to the client.
+Client MUST implicitly transition from the `READY` state to the `UNREADY` state.

 #### `START <name1> <name2>`
 - UNIDIRECTIONAL, Server->Client
 - ACKED